New Zealand art: 19th century Pākehā art

 Photography in New Zealand also began at this time and, like painting, initially concentrated mostly on landscape and Māori subjects.

 20th century

-Creation of a distinct New Zealand art
+Creation of a distinct Pākehā New Zealand art

 Beginning in the 1930s, many Pākehā (New Zealanders not of Māori origin, usually of European ancestry) attempted to create a distinctive New Zealand style of art.
 Many, such as Rita Angus, continued to work on landscapes, with attempts made to depict New Zealand's harsh light.
 Others appropriate Māori artistic styles; for example Gordon Walters created many paintings and prints based on the koru.
 New Zealand's most highly regarded 20th-century artist was Colin McCahon, who attempted to use international styles such as cubism in New Zealand contexts.
 His paintings depicted such things as the Angel Gabriel in the New Zealand countryside.
 Later works such as the Urewera triptych engaged with the contemporary Māori protest movement.

 Māori cultural renaissance

 From the early 20th century, politician Āpirana Ngata fostered a renewal of traditional Māori art forms, for example establishing a school of Māori arts in Rotorua, the New Zealand Māori Arts and Crafts Institute.